maisonm/maisonm/README.md

 </p>

 This Github page hosts multiple static websites for my portfolio.
-Web applications in my portfolio are hosted via Heroku and will be linked to below.
+Web applications in my portfolio are hosted via Heroku and will be linked to below as well.

 To access any static website in this repo, simply add the project's folder name to the end of the Github Page URL like so: https://maisonm.github.io/FOLDER-NAME => https://maisonm.github.io/shui-restaurant